core building

 Photoluminescent sign markers are required in office buildings, hotels, schools and universities — over 75 feet in height — in Manhattan, Queens, Brooklyn, Bronx and Staten Island.

-The 2012 National Fire Protection Association requires identification signs in new stairwells of three stories or more, where they were previously only required in five stories or more.
-New stairwell identification signs will need to be illuminated with emergency power, and the characters on the sign must meet American National Standards Institute (ANSI) A117.1.
-The floor level designation character must be tactile in addition to other requirements.
+The 2012 National Fire Protection Association mandates identification signs in new stairwells of three stories or more, previously required only for buildings of five stories or higher.
+These signs must be illuminated with emergency power and meet ANSI A117.1 standards, including tactile floor level designations.